-Just like the ecology of the Pine Ridge more closely reflects that of the Black Hills 40 miles to its north, so the Wildcats reflect the ecology of Wyoming’s Laramie Range 60 miles west.
+Just like the ecology of Nebraska’s Pine Ridge farther north more closely reflects that of the Black Hills 40 miles to its north, so the Wildcats reflect the ecology of Wyoming’s Laramie Range 60 miles west.
 Deer, pronghorn antelope, elk, bighorn sheep, coyotes, wild turkeys and mountain lions inhabit the region.
 Rattlesnakes are occasionally seen in the Wildcats, though non-poisonous snakes are much more common.

 The Wildcat Hills are the site of the famous Robidoux Trading Post.
 Built by Anoine Robidoux in 1851, the post was located in a secluded canyon near the Oregon Trail.
 Native American tribes traded furs at the post for needed supplies.
 The post also contained a blacksmith shop.
 The post has been re-built on its original site, and great efforts have been made to make it authentic, including a buffalo grass sod roof.